 Surrounding Château Saint Jean de Chepy with its 10 hectares, the Domaine's park is an atypical place, combining nature, art and heritage.
 Private property with event activity, open to visitors free of charge, subject to availability.

-10 hectares of unspoiled nature, the Domaine Saint Jean de Chepy park is home to 70 works of art, mainly from the sculpture symposiums organized each year since 2007 by the ChépyTerra association.
-This set, supplemented by a few works on deposit, constitutes "Le Chant des sculptures" (permanent open-air exhibition).
+A 10-hectare preserved natural setting, the Domaine Saint Jean de Chepy park is home to 85 works of art, mainly from the Sculpture Symposiums organized each year since 2007 by the ChépyTerra association.
+This collection, supplemented by a few works on deposit, constitutes "Le Chant des sculptures" (permanent open-air exhibition).

 Like the Estate, and its XNUMXth century Castle, the park bears witness to the passage of men and their various activities over the centuries.
 Through the Orangery, dating from the XNUMXth century and restored, as well as the Beylier turbine from the XNUMXth century, fed by the canal, traces of the industrial activity of the territory and still active today.